bampli/doc/docs/content/posts/p&q-factory.md

 ]
 ---

-This **Process** is used as an example during this project when a manufacturing process is needed.
+This is the **Process** used as a sample when a process is needed in this project.

 The P&Q Factory gives no room for apology and demonstrates how the Theory of Constraint can help managers with their decision-making logic.
 The fictional factory portfolio has products P & Q.